JoshuaWise/vapr/docs/reference/request.md

 ### .read() -> *River*

 Reads the request body, returning a [River](https://github.com/JoshuaWise/wise-river) (async iterable) that emits chunks of the octet stream.
-This method can only be used once per request—it will return a rejected River after the first invocation.
+This method can only be invoked once per request—it will return a rejected River after the first invocation.

 ```js
 route.use(async (req) => {